ascholerChemeketa/cs160Reader/_sources/CSP/CSPIntroData/mixup_data.rst

 Mixed Up Code Practice
 ------------------------------

 Try to solve each of the following.
 Click the *Check Me* button to check each solution.
 You will be told if your solution is too short, has a block in the wrong order, or you are using the wrong block.
 Some of the problems have one or more extra blocks that aren't needed in the correct solution.
-Try to solve these on your phone or other mobile device!

 .. parsonsprob:: ch16ex1muc
    :numbered: left